Required Minimum Distributions FAQs

 What is the point of this requirement?

 In short, taxes.
-The tax benefits afforded to certain types of retirement accounts are there to incentive people to save for their retirement.
+The tax benefits afforded to certain types of retirement accounts are there to incentivize people to save for their retirement.
 Those benefits are often in the form of a tax deferral, meaning that amounts are deductible when contributed to the plan and taxable at the time of withdrawal.
 Congress was concerned that these accounts could be used as a way to permanently avoid taxation if the funds accumulated there indefinitely.
 The RMD rules address this by requiring that a portion be withdrawn each year.

 Who is required to receive a required minimum distribution from a qualified plan?